 Creating social value through brownfield site regeneration at Ryton-on-Dunsmore

-The land, located on the outskirts of Ryton-on-Dunsmore adjoining the A45, and next to the parish hall, was purchased by Deeley Group in January 2018 via agents Sheldon Bosley Knight and was being marketed as a housing land with ground problems that benefited from two planning permissions for 21 affordable homes.
+The land, located on the outskirts of Ryton-on-Dunsmore adjoining the A45, and next to the parish hall, was purchased by Deeley Group in January 2018 via agents Sheldon Bosley Knight.
+The site was being marketed as a housing land with ground problems that benefited from having planning permission for 21 affordable homes.

 Planning and construction process

-Noting our clients design to bring the homes to market quickly we utilised an offsite manufactured timber-frame solution to reduce the construction programme by four weeks whilst also alleviating any potential issues from shortage of bricklaying subcontractors.
+Noting our clients design to bring the homes to market quickly we utilised an offsite manufactured timber-frame solution to reduce the construction programme whilst also alleviating any potential issues from shortage of bricklaying subcontractors.

-The timber-frame structure and adoption of a ‘Fabric First Solution’ on the building envelope allowed us to not rely on maintenance dependant renewable energy systems which can increase the life cycle cost for the client and their tenant.
+The timber-frame structure and adoption of a ‘Fabric First Solution’ on the envelopes meant less reliance maintenance dependable renewable energy systems, increasing the life cycle cost for the client and their tenant.

-The project has met the criteria of sustainable brownfield regeneration through the reduction of negative environmen-tal impacts on the site and in the neighbourhood, the improvement of societal acceptance through identification and engagement of all stakeholders, and our efforts to ensure cost effectiveness and technical feasibility.
+The project has met the criteria of sustainable brownfield regeneration by removing the negative environmental impacts on the site, enhancing its biodiversity and engagement of all local stakeholders.

-An increase trend in the population of Ryton-on-Dunsmore (8% between 2001-2011), the development of the retail sector in the area (Co-Operative convenience store), and its proximity to employment areas such as Prologis Park Ryton and Coventry have created demand for such a residential development in Ryton-on-Dunsmore.
+An increase trend in the population of Ryton-on-Dunsmore (8% between 2001-2011), the development of the retail sector in the area (Co-op convenience store), and its proximity to employment areas such as Prologis Park Ryton and Coventry have created demand for residential development in Ryton-on-Dunsmore.

-Therefore, besides satisfying the increasing demand in affordable housing, Deeley Group have managed to remove contaminated land out of the centre of a village through the remediation of the highly contaminated brownfield site.
+Therefore, besides satisfying the increasing demand in affordable housing, Deeley Group have managed to regenerate a waste ground in the centre of a village through the remediation of this highly contaminated brownfield site.